-Taxilane means a portion of an airport apron area, or any other area, designated for use for aircraft to taxi other than on taxiways.
+Taxilane: a portion of an airport paved surface designated for use for aircraft to maneuver other than on taxiways.

-Taxiway means a defined path established for the taxiing of aircraft from one part of the airport to another other than a taxilane or runway.
+Taxiway: a defined path established for the taxiing of aircraft from one part of the airport to another other than a taxilane or runway.